 Black Widow Spider

 The black widow spider (Figure 5), Lactrodectus mactans, is probably the most widely recognized of the dangerously poisonous spiders found in North Carolina.
-Most people are familiar with the large, shiny black body and red "hourglass" markings on the underside of the abdomen (see picture), but it is important to note that the coloration and markings are only found on adult females.
+Most people are familiar with the large, shiny black body and red "hourglass" markings on the underside of the abdomen, but it is important to note that the coloration and markings are only found on adult females.
 Young black widow spiders are tan-to-gray in color and have orange and white stripes on their abdomens.
 These marks may remain visible on adults.
-The female has a body length of about 1⁄2", with a total length (including legs) of about 11⁄2".
+The female has a body length of about 1⁄2 inch, with a total length (including legs) of about 11⁄2 inches.
 The male spider is smaller than the female and, like young spiders, has red and white markings on the back of its abdomen.

 Brown Recluse Spider